rcrews/docs-website/runtime/7.0.0/data-access-howto.md

 addresses enterprise data warehouse demands for transactional data in the ORC file format.
 Impala performs high-performance, low-latency SQL queries on data in Parquet and other formats.
-Hue is a web-based interactive query editor that can also be used to create Oozie workflows.
+Hue is a web-based interactive editor for querying the Hive metastore that also creates Oozie workflows.